alephnode/alephnode/src/pages/05-treading-critical-rendering/index.md

 date: '2019-02-07'
 ---

-Looking back, it surprises me how deeply I delved into web development without knowing how browsers _actually_ present websites.
+Looking back, it surprises me how deeply I delved into web development without knowing how browsers _actually_ work.

 Don't get me wrong--I had a general idea of the process: the static HTML file is requested and received, scripts and styles are loaded, and the JavaScript included on the page enables interaction without reload.